nest/nest-simulator/doc/guides/connection_management.rst

 contain specifications for ``weight``, ``delay``, ``receptor_type`` and parameters specific to the chosen synapse model.
 The specification of all parameters is optional.
 Unspecified parameters will use the default values determined by the current synapse model.
+These default values can be inspected with ``nest.GetDefaults(synapse_model)``.
 All parameters can be scalars, arrays or distributions (specified as a ``nest.Parameter``).
 One synapse dictionary can contain an arbitrary combination of parameter types, as long as they agree with the connection routine (``rule``).